Joyce Chen (chef): Career highlights

 Chen's cooking show aired widely across the US, and eventually in the United Kingdom and Australia; eleven of these original programs can still be seen on the WGBH website.
 Chen was not a rigid purist, sometimes discussing what kinds of readily-available American ingredients could be substituted for hard-to-find Chinese ingredients.
 She would later be criticized for adapting and simplifying recipes for American tastes, although she pioneered in an era when few viewers had access to authentic Chinese ingredients and flavors.
 Her recipes were many American viewers' first glimpse at the making of Chinese food, beyond such Americanized dishes as chop suey and chow mein.
 She also introduced some novel kitchen tools to American audiences, including the wok and the Chinese chef's knife, often misidentified as a "Chinese cleaver".

 Chen lacked the informal, casual English-language fluency of Julia Child, and spent hours with voice coaches carefully trying to improve her pronunciation.
 Her programs gained a modest following among viewers, and Reader’s Digest gave her an award for educational television.
 However, the pilot season failed to gain a funding sponsor, and was discontinued after its initial run of 26 episodes.
 Later critics pointed out that she was one of the few non-white television cooking show hosts to have any American national distribution before the 1980s.
 After the end of the season, the show was re-run intermittently until 1976.

 In 1971, Chen launched Joyce Chen Products, a line of higher quality Chinese cooking utensils.
-At that time she helped popularize Chinese cookware, and held the design patent (USD221397S) to a flat bottom wok with a handle, also known as a stir fry pan, which she called a "Peking Wok".
+At that time she helped popularize Chinese cookware, and held the design patent (US#221397S) to a flat bottom wok with a handle, also known as a stir fry pan, which she called a "Peking Wok".
 She also introduced polyethylene cutting boards, made in Japan by Sumitomo Bakelite.
 In 1982, Joyce Chen Specialty Foods would be formed to sell bottled sauces and other flavorings.